ICC Developer Conference 2018

 85609 Aschheim b.
 München

-The next International Color Consortium Developers Conference "ICC DevCon 2018" will be held in Munich on February 27.
-There will be a panel of expert speakers on advanced colour management topics, and an iccMAX hands-on workshop.
-Plan to join us there!
+The International Color Consortium Developers Conference "ICC DevCon 2018" was held in Munich on February 27 2018.
+There was a panel of expert speakers on advanced colour management topics, and an iccMAX hands-on workshop.

-To be added to the DevCon2018 mailing list, email the ICC Technical Secretary
+To be added to the DevCon mailing list, email the ICC Technical Secretary

 |8:30am||Conference Intro Note|